 All this for 13 Malaysian ringgits, the equivalent of less than $4.
 So since I’ve got Indian food on the mind it’s time to share this palak paneer curry recipe that I learned during a cooking class in India.

 This dish is a thick and rich spinach and tomato based curry.
-A simple perfect Indian vegetarian recipe.

 The sauce is cooked and blended to make it a smooth puree and the creamy soft paneer is a perfect addition.
 The sauce is made in a series of steps but comes together eventually all in one and is served over rice or with some fresh garlic naan.
 When you’re craving Indian food, make this at home.

 A rich and flavorful Indian vegetarian curry recipe made with Spinach and Cottage Cheese.
 Perfect served over rice or with garlic naan.
 Gluten free and vegetarian!
+Palak Paneer for the win!

 - 3 onions